Carrying on a great conversation in a service setting is a fine art — and one of the most underestimated disciplines in Customer Service.

 Farmers grow things, tailors make clothes, bakers make bread.

-But in service, we make conversations.
+In service, we make conversations.

-Whenever I run courses in quality or service, I remind participants that every day Frontline Team Members produce conversations.
+Whenever I run courses in quality or service, I remind participants that every day frontline team members produce conversations.

 Yes, much of service has gone digital.

-Service Series Articles
+Customer Service Series Articles

 Conversations, Judgment & Perception

-• Customer Service Email Writing Tips
+Customer Service Email Writing Tips

-• Clear email writing improves Customer experience when you design messages to be easy to read, sound human, and respond to both tone and content.
+Clear email writing improves Customer experience when you design messages to be easy to read, sound human, and respond to both tone and content.

 Designing, Leading & Improving Service

-• How to Be A Better Customer Service Manager
+How to Be A Better Customer Service Manager

 Thank You for Reading